-(ii) Net Income (Loss) per Unit - basic is calculated in accordance with IFRS by dividing the Net Income (Loss) by the amount of the weighted average number of outstanding REIT Units and Class B LP Units.
+(i) Net Income (Loss) per Unit - basic is calculated in accordance with IFRS by dividing the Net Income (Loss) by the amount of the weighted average number of outstanding REIT Units and Class B LP Units.

-(iii) Net Income (Loss) per Unit - diluted is calculated in accordance with IFRS by dividing the Net Income (Loss) by the amount of the weighted average number of outstanding REIT Units, Class B LP Units, DUs and IDUs granted as at December 31, 2020, to certain Trustees and management of the REIT.
+(ii) Net Income (Loss) per Unit - diluted is calculated in accordance with IFRS by dividing the Net Income (Loss) by the amount of the weighted average number of outstanding REIT Units, Class B LP Units, DUs, PDUs, RDUs and IDUs granted as at December 31, 2021, to certain Trustees and management of the REIT.

-(iv) The FFO and AFFO per Unit - basic is calculated by using the weighted average number of outstanding REIT Units and Class B LP Units.
+(iii) The FFO and AFFO per Unit - basic is calculated by using the weighted average number of outstanding REIT Units and Class B LP Units.
 The FFO and AFFO per Unit basic comparable numbers were adjusted in accordance with the Real Property Association of Canada's White Paper on Funds from Operations & Adjusted Funds from Operations for IFRS issued in February 2019.
+FFO and AFFO per Unit are non-IFRS ratios.
+See Section 1 "General Information and Cautionary Statements - Non-IFRS Financial Measures" of this MD&A.

-(v) The FFO and AFFO per Unit - diluted is calculated by using the weighted average number of outstanding REIT Units, Class B LP Units, DUs and IDUs granted as at December 31, 2020 to certain Trustees and management of the REIT.
+(iv) The FFO and AFFO per Unit - diluted is calculated by using the weighted average number of outstanding REIT Units, Class B LP Units, DUs and IDUs granted as at December 31, 2021 to certain Trustees and management of the REIT.
 The FFO and AFFO per Unit - diluted comparable numbers were adjusted in accordance with the Real Property Association of Canada's White Paper on Funds from Operations & Adjusted Funds from Operations for IFRS issued in February 2019.
+FFO and AFFO per Unit are non-IFRS ratios.
+See Section 1 "General Information and Cautionary Statements - Non-IFRS Financial Measures" of this MD&A.

-The increase in rental revenue and NOI is primarily attributable to the thirty-nine property acquisitions completed since the REIT's IPO.
+The increase in rental revenue and NOI is primarily attributable to the forty property acquisitions completed since the REIT's IPO.
 The net income (loss) is also impacted by the fluctuations in fair value adjustments of Class B LP Units, investment properties and interest rate swaps.